yunuskorkmaz/docs.tr-tr/docs/framework/wcf/samples/transport-custom-transactions-over-udp-sample.md

     Press <ENTER> to complete test.
     ```

-5. Hizmet çıktı aşağıdaki gibidir.
+5. Hizmet çıktısı aşağıdaki gibidir.

     ```
     Hello, world!